maxamey/summer16-3.4-ToDoList/README.md

   - [x] javascript to listen for a click on the list item to select
   - [x] then listen for a delete keypress
   - [x] delete the item selected when delete key is pressed
+  - [] interpolate the item counter in js to read the correct number of items

 - [x] As a guest I would like to complete a todo when I click the circle button next to the text